Katoomba Falls Round Walk (Scenic Waterfall Views)

 5. Reids Plateau (Optional)

 Continue on the main walking track climbing out of the forest until you arrive at an intersection with four paths.
-The path to the right is a short loop trail exploring the Reids Plateau, marked as Katoomba Falls Lookouts.
+The path to the right is a short loop trail exploring the Reids Plateau, signposted as Katoomba Falls Lookouts.

-If you have an extra 10 minutes to spend, this trail is definitely worth it, as the views from the plateau are really good.
+If you have an extra 10 minutes to spend, this trail is worth it, as the views from the plateau are really good.
 It takes in three main lookouts:

 1. Solitary Lookout